Regulations for Special PhD Fellowship

 - issue a formal warning and include this warning in the personal file of the grant holder with the FWO;

-- dissolve the agreement by operation of law as provided for in article 10ter of the regulations.
+- terminate the agreement by operation of law as provided for in Article 11 of these regulations.

 Rights and obligations of holders of a special PhD fellowship

 Holders of a special PhD fellowship are administratively and legally dependent on the FWO Board of Trustees, represented by its Chair and its Secretary General.
 In disciplinary matters, they are subject to the academic authority of the university.
 In addition, they undertake to comply with the FWO regulations and those of the academic authorities of the university.

 Beneficiaries of a special PhD fellowship may not change the subject of their research without the consent of their supervisor and FWO.
 They are not allowed to change host institutions unless expressly authorised by the host institutions involved.
 Host institutions may mutually agree on collaboration and place of employment.

 Holders of a special PhD fellowship undertake to complete a PhD by thesis.

 §1.
 Grant holders may enrol on a PhD course.
 In addition, they may undertake other courses in relation to their research, provided this does not jeopardise the completion of the PhD thesis within the term of the fellowship.